Health & Wellness

 These education programs are meant to encourage students to communicate with their parents, guardians, or other trusted adults about human sexuality.
 The information provided will be medically accurate, age‐appropriate, and inclusive of all students.

-San José Unified contracts with Planned Parenthood Mar Monte to deliver this curriculum.
+San José Unified contracts with Health Connected to deliver this curriculum.
 You can click here to learn more about their education programs.

 - Parent Rights & Responsibilities